 Clinical Housing Specialist

-POSITION SUMMARY: Under supervision of Program Management, perform duties in support of therapeutic services and provides comprehensive direct support services which are structured to meet the needs of an adult population composed of SMI, dual diagnosed and/or referred persons.
-Responsible for working with the members to facilitate access to housing opportunities, address housing permanency and support independent living in a community setting.
+POSITION SUMMARY: Responsible for working with the patients to facilitate access to housing opportunities, address housing permanency and support independent living in a community setting.
 Serves as point of contact for housing issues and coordination.

 ESSENTIAL FUNCTIONS AND RESPONSIBILITIES: